mozilla/global-sprint/_articles/site-hosts.md

 ### Hosting a site at the Global Sprint

 A Global Sprint site is a physical space where participants and project leads gather to work on the Sprint.
 A site needs good workspace for participants and an internet connnection -- preferably good, strong Wi-Fi.
-Your site can be for three people, or for 30 or more, it's up to you. **While the Sprint itself is a 48 hour event, you only need to be present at your site from 9am to 5pm local time on both days.**
+Your site can be for three people, or for 30 or more, it's up to you. **While the Sprint itself is a 48 hour event, we only expect you to be sprinting between 9am to 5pm local time.
+Ideally your site would be open from 9am-5pm on both days, but it's fine if your site can only be open on one full day, or in the afternoon or morning.
+Note your exact Site hours on your registration form**

 As site host, you're responsible for
 * welcoming people who come to work in-person